Toronto Varsity Blues men's soccer: 1971: A new home called Varsity Stadium

-By the start of their third year under Nicol, the Varsity Blues had only lost 2 regular season games, but still had not won the West division title.
+By the start of their third year under Nicol, the Varsity Blues had only lost 2 regular season games but still had not won the West division title.
 The core of the team returned in 1971, including Ozerding, Cobby, Bruni, Polera and Cancellera.
-The rookies that year were Ian Wylie, Bob Cazzola, Herby Dubsky, Bernie McEvoy, Donato Cellucci, Joe Dattollico and Lou Donofrio and John Pickles, Andy Ranachin and Malcolm Brown.
+The rookies that year were Ian Wylie, Bob Cazzola, Herby Dubsky, Bernie McEvoy, Donato Cellucci, Joe Dattollico, Lou Donofrio, John Pickles, Andy Ranachin and Malcolm Brown.
 After winning a pre-season tournament in Oneonta, New York, the team beat the Waterloo Warriors in the season opener and then triumphed against Buffalo State in another exhibition game.
-The Buffalo media called the Varsity Blues the "Canadian Champions" — even though Memorial had won the CIAU Championship the year before.
+The Buffalo media called the Varsity Blues the "Canadian Champions" – even though Memorial had won the CIAU Championship the year before.
 The Varsity Blues then tied Western before winning five straight times to clinch the West division title.

 Their opponent in the OQAA final was Laurentian University, who had won the East division with 7 wins and only a single tie.
-The game was played at Varsity Stadium in early November "cold temperatures, rain and chill north wind".
+The game was played at Varsity Stadium in early November with "cold temperatures, rain and chill north wind".
 The Varsity Blues lost the Blackwood Trophy 3–2.
 Laurentian went on to represent the Ontario University Athletics against Alberta, Loyola University and the defending champions Memorial in the 1971 CIAU Championships.
-One Blue was so upset after the game, that "as the two sides left the pitch, [he] ran up to a linesman, spat in his face, and stole his signal flag".
-This was the first season where the Varsity Blues had played the entirety of their home schedule at Varsity Stadium — whereas in previous years home matches were on either Front Campus or Back Campus.
+One Blue was so upset after the game that "as the two sides left the pitch, [he] ran up to a linesman, spat in his face, and stole his signal flag".
+This was the first season where the Varsity Blues had played the entirety of their home schedule at Varsity Stadium – whereas, in previous years, home matches were on either Front Campus or Back Campus.